 Van de Water and Safford (2011) did not distinguish the two Sierran P. contorta ssp. murrayana types, and report one set of values: a mean FRI of 37 years, median of 36 years, min of 15 years, and max of 290 years.

-Dry southern Sierran subapline lodgepole pine forest had intervals ranging from 31-74 years (LandFire 2007b).
-The LandFire model for this dry type predicts an mean FRI of 27 years.
+Dry southern Sierran subalpline lodgepole pine forest had intervals ranging from 31-74 years (LandFire 2007b).
+The LandFire model for this dry type predicts a mean FRI of 27 years.
 Replacement FRI has a mean of 250 years with a range of 31 to 500 years, while mixed FRI has a mean of 60 years with a range of 31 to 350 years.
 Surface FRI has a mean of 60 years with a range of 9 to 350 years (2007b).
 We recalculated these numbers using condition-specific information and using only high and low mortality fire categories, which resulted in a mean FRI of 241 years for high mortality fire, 30 years for low mortality fire, and 27 years for any fire.

 Wet lodgepole types in Klamath Mountains and Oregon had a FRI range of 70-100 yrs (LandFire 2007a).
 The LandFire model for this wet type predicts a mean FRI of 35 years.
 Replacement FRI has a mean of 260 years with a range of 37 to 764 years, while mixed FRI has a mean 50 years and surface FRI has a mean of 500 years (2007a).
 We recalculated these numbers using condition-specific information and using only high and low mortality fire categories, which resulted in an interval of 122 years for high mortality fire, 50 years for low mortality fire, and 36 years for any fire.
 We use these values as a baseline for project area.